top of page

 Who I am today is because of a network of mentors who have trained, guided, and advocated for me at every level of higher education.

 I then completed my Ph.D. at the University of South Florida, where I was co-advised by Dr. Jody Harwood and Dr. Jason Rohr.
 There, I developed my skills as an environmental microbiologist and disease ecologist.
 After graduation, I accepted a postdoctoral position at Emory University with the Fellowships in Research and Teaching (FIRST) Program.
-My research was co-advised by Dr. David Civitello and Dr. Karen Levy and my teaching was co-advised by Dr. Ethell Vereen and Dr. Larry Blumer.
+My research was co-advised by Dr. David Civitello (lab photo on the left) and Dr. Karen Levy and my teaching was co-advised by Dr. Ethell Vereen and Dr. Larry Blumer.

 These mentors played a pivotal role in shaping who I am today, and I aspire to do the same for future scientists.